-Bombing outside Kabul’s main mosque leaves civilian casualties, Taliban says
+Bombing outside Kabul’s main mosque leaves at least 2 dead, Taliban says

 The airport attack in late August, which included two suicide bombings, killed 13 U.S. service members and some 170 Afghan civilians at the chaotic end of the U.S. withdrawal of troops after two decades in Afghanistan.

+A hospital in Kabul said in a tweet that it took in four wounded in Sunday’s blast.

-Bilal Karimi, deputy spokesman of Taliban, told the Washington Post that “an unfortunate blast” occurred outside the gate of the mosque on the main Kabul Logar highway.
+Bilal Karimi, deputy spokesman of Taliban, told The Post that “an unfortunate blast” occurred outside the gate of the mosque on the Kabul-Logar highway.

-“We have launched our investigations to know the number of casualties, and nature of the blast,” Karimi said, noting there were no casualties to Taliban fighters but “but common people."
+“We have launched our investigations to know the number of casualties and nature of the blast,” Karimi said, noting that no Taliban fighters were among the victims, whom he described as “common people.”

-“We are investigating as how it happened and who did it," he continued.
+“We are investigating as to how it happened and who did it,” he continued.

-Zabihullah Mujahid, acting deputy information minister and a key spokesman, confirmed that a blast had taken place at the mosque, where people had gathered at a memorial to honor his mother.
+Zabihullah Mujahid, acting deputy information minister and a key spokesman, confirmed that a blast had occurred at the mosque, where people had gathered at a memorial to honor his mother.

-Mujahid did not share more details of how many people were killed or wounded in the blast.
+Mujahid did not share more details of how many people were killed or wounded.

-There has so far been no official claim of responsibility for the attack.
+There has been no official claim of responsibility for the attack.

 The Islamic State affiliate in Afghanistan, which opposes the Taliban, has in recent weeks claimed responsibility for a series of blasts in the country’s east.

-The blasts were mostly around the city of Jalalabad – the capital of the eastern province of Nangahar and known as a stronghold for the Islamic State-Khorasan (ISIS-K).
+The blasts were mostly around the city of Jalalabad, capital of the eastern province of Nangahar and known as a stronghold for the Islamic State-Khorasan (ISIS-K).

 While both are Islamist groups, ISIS-K accuses the Taliban of not being extreme enough.

 Read more: